Why Are These Concepts So Important?

 • Provides the duality required for all ‘reality’ to exist

-(The existence of anything is defined by its relative position somewhere between two opposing, yet complementary, states or forces – such as is described in eastern philosophy through the opposing attributes of ‘Yin’ and ‘Yang’)
+(The existence of anything is defined by its relative position somewhere between two opposing, yet complementary, states or forces – such as is described in eastern philosophy as the opposing attributes of ‘Yin’ and ‘Yang’)

 • Powers the phenomena of ‘Entropy’